datapfranc/datapfranc.github.io-src/content/BRD_why.md

 ### Passion

-To keep on working on any personal project you need above all **motivation**.
+To keep on working on any personal project you need (above all) **motivation**.
 Without any constraints or external pressure to work on something, what can help you maintain motivation?
-Are factors like potential gain, popularity or recognition enough?
-Answer from personal experience: no.. these probably help at the beginning, but on the long run they'll leave you unfulfilled.
+Can factors like potential gain, popularity or recognition help?
+Answer from personal experience: no.. these probably help at beginning, but on the long run they'll leave you unfulfilled.

 So what else can bring you lasting motivation?
 One word: passion!
-Working on stuff compatible with personal interest will make work less like *work* and more like *leisure*!
-Personally, I enjoy working on data-oriented projects.
-So if I can find a subject that is appealing to me, then I'm all well.
-Like most people, there are a lot of subjects I find interesting, but the challenge is to find one where some data content exist out there that can easily be integrated inside a database.
+Working on stuff compatible with personal interest make your work less like *work* and more like *leisure*!
+Personally, I enjoy working on data-oriented projects so I only need to find a subject that is appealing to me.
+Like most people, there are a lot of subjects I find interesting, but the challenge is to find one with digital data content available to be integrated inside a database.

 While procrastinating on book reviews sites, it hit me... that's it, I had found it, [BRD]({filename}pages/Home.md) was just born!
 Although I would not qualify myself as a literary person, I enjoy reading books and reviews like [this one](https://www.librarything.com/work/23078/reviews/67790839) or [that one](https://www.goodreads.com/review/show/9230871?book_show_action=true&from_review_page=1) could convince anyone to (re)read any book!